-Think of Programs as long-term fitness journeys made up of back-to back training plans.
-By combining multiple training plans, and scheduling regular body measurement reminders, trainers can build comprehensive fitness curricula designed to grow and progress with their clients, following them through the different stages of their lives and fitness journeys.
+Think of Programs as long-term fitness journeys made up of back-to back training phases.
+By combining multiple training phases, and scheduling regular body measurement reminders, trainers can build comprehensive fitness curricula designed to grow and progress with their clients, following them through the different stages of their lives and fitness journeys.

 Trainerize also provides you with a pre-built workout and program library.
 Learn more here: Pre Built Workouts and Programs (Trainerize Content Libraries)

 Every new Program starts with a trainer deciding how many training phases they’d like to include and how long each one should be.
 This lets you periodize your training, building stages or phases that clients can gradually progress through on their way to building a healthy lifestyle.

 Depending on your Role (Admin, Manager, Trainer etc) you will see three different folders in your Master Programs page: Shared, Personal and Browse by Trainer.
 Admins and Owners can decide which folder to add the new program to.
 When a regular or shared trainer builds a new program, those programs are automatically added to their “Personal” folder.
 To learn more about Program folders and permissions, please see this article.

 - From the left-hand menu, select Master Programs

 - At the top left, select blue “+NEW” button and then select “Build New”

 - In the pop-up dialog, enter a name for your Program then select the number of phases you’d like to include in the Program, and the duration for each training phase.

 By default, the option to automatically schedule progress photos and weigh-ins at the start/end of each training phase will be checked.
 If you would prefer not to include these in your program or would like to schedule them manually, uncheck the box.

 - Select the first training phase and choose how you would like to add workouts to the training phase.
 You can choose to either build a new workout or import workouts from other Master Programs, Master Workouts or Client Programs.